-If the fuel does not vaporize, liquid gas collects in the manifold assembly and a strong, blue flame cannot be achieved.
+If fuel vaporization does not occur, liquid gas collects in the manifold assembly and a strong, blue flame cannot be achieved.
 The stove will sputter and spark, and the flame will be orange and sooty.
-If this occurs, shut the stove down and allow it to cool completely.
+If this occurs, shut the stove down and allow it to cool off completely.
 Remove the tank assembly and clean fuel from the manifold and burners with absorbent pads provided in the spill kit (the small, black nylon bag).
 Replace the tank assembly and repeat the lighting process.